Germany faces grim COVID milestone with leadership in flux

 Some German politicians are suggesting it’s time to consider a vaccine mandate, either for specific professions or for the population as a whole.
 Austria took that step last week, announcing COVID-19 shots will become compulsory for all starting in February after seeing a similar reluctance to get vaccinated fuel fresh outbreaks and hospitalizations.

+But speaking alongside the leaders of the environmentalist Greens and the pro-business Free Democrats, Scholz said Wednesday that the new government will require staff in care homes to get vaccinated.
+He said an expansion of the measure could be considered, without elaborating.

+A fund of 1 billion euros ($1.12 billion) will also be established to provide bonus payments to carers in hospitals and nursing homes, he said

-Together with the environmentalist Greens and the pro-business Free Democrats, his party recently passed a law that replaces the existing legal foundations for pandemic restrictions with narrower measures, starting Wednesday.
+The three parties recently used their parliamentary majority to pass a law that replaces the existing legal foundations for pandemic restrictions with narrower measures, starting Wednesday.
 These include a requirement for workers to provide their employers with proof of vaccination, recovery or a negative test.
-But the change also makes it harder for Germany’s 16 governors to impose hard lockdowns without getting approval from state assemblies.
+The change was criticized by Merkel’s center-right Union bloc as making it harder for Germany’s 16 governors to impose hard lockdowns.

-Getting those majorities may be particularly tricky in states where case numbers are highest.
-A recent study found infection rates are higher in areas where the far-right Alternative for Germany, or AfD, is strongest.
-The party has campaigned against pandemic restrictions and polls show its supporters take a sharply negative view of vaccine mandates, compared to the rest of the voting population.

-While AfD is not expected to win any of Germany’s four regional elections next year, experts say political campaigns can distract from tough topics like tackling the pandemic.
+Merkel’s spokesman acknowledged Wednesday that “there are many experts who doubt that what’s been decided so far, as sensible and important as it is, will be enough to slow the wave (of infections).”

 Germany’s disease control agency on reported a record 66,884 newly confirmed cases Wednesday, and 335 deaths.
 The total death toll from COVID-19 stood at 99,768 since the start of the pandemic, the Robert Koch Institute said.
 German weekly Die Zeit, which conducts its own count based on local health authority figures, said the 100,000 threshold had already been passed.